 Now, if you’re the type of person that sticks to books, TV, and movies when it comes to your media consumption, the realm of video games might baffle you.
 While you might assume that video games are the oeuvre of shut-ins and teenage boys, they actually attract a vast and diverse audience that runs the racial, gender, and age spectrum.
 Knowing that such a diverse group of people play video games, you would think that video games’ content would reflect its users’ diverse makeup.
 Unfortunately, that is not the case.

 Video games have a representation and diversity problem both in front of and behind the screen.
-According to the International Game Developers Association, 81% of game developers identify as white.
+According to the International Game Developers Association, 81 percent of game developers identify as white.
 It tracks that the majority-white game developers end up creating content that reflects their lived experience.
 All too often, their games exclude characters of color altogether.

 This phenomenon seems to have made a relatively toxic gamer community.
 Many gamers like the characters in their games the way they are — i.e., white and male.
 These toxic gamers feel like any moves to add more diverse characters into video games’ storylines are “politically correct” attempts by “social justice warriors.”